 - a pinch of salt

-- To do this, use a lime wedge to rim half of the glass, then dip it in salt.
+Traditionally, palomas are served with salt on the rim of the glass.
+To do this, use a lime wedge to rim half of the glass, then dip it in salt.
 Want even more flavor?
-Try using homemade lime salt!
+Try using lime flavored salt!

 ℹ️ troubleshooting tips